Also known as: StarCraft Original/StarCraft: Brood War

 Can we convert .smk to .png?

 Also, if one opens any map or creates a new map in SCMDraft 2 (an unofficial StarCraft map editor), when looking at the options for players 'Independent' is listed there in the Race selection for every player.
 This is probably the most concrete evidence supporting the fact there was originally a fourth race in development.
+It can be used by an AI opponent, but the game will crash if it is assigned as the Player's primary race, likely due to missing assets.

 Only the Cargo ship, the Raider, and the Independent Starport can be placed in the game.
 They appear as an oddly static version of the Protoss Scout, all the other unused units listed here will crash the game.
+The graphics for these can be found in the Starcraft Battle.net Prototype.

 Gunships were once Terran vessels meant to be used in conjunction with capital ships, such as the Battlecruiser.
 Small, dynamic, high-speed fighters such as the Wraith were developed instead.
 However, it was found that the Wraith could deal out a similar amount of damage to capital ships while evading most defensive battery attacks.
 After that, the Gunship became only used by the cut race "Independents" as they used the old outdated Terran technology.
 There was one Gunship hero unit known as Greedo, which is a reference to the Star Wars character.
 This unit will crash the game if viewed.